HostWeb12115/aztec-packages/docs/docs/the_aztec_network/operation/monitoring_example_troubleshooting.md

 **Issue**: Prometheus shows target as "down" in Status → Targets.

 **Solutions**:
-- Verify OTEL collector is running and exposing port 8889
+- Verify the OTEL collector is running and exposing port 8889
-- Check Prometheus configuration in `prometheus.yml`
+- Check the Prometheus configuration in `prometheus.yml`
-- Ensure target address is correct (use service name if in same Docker network)
+- Ensure the target address is correct (use service name if in the same Docker network)
 - Review Prometheus logs: `docker compose logs prometheus`

 ### Grafana cannot connect to Prometheus